xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 ## Object Tracking with ABF

+In some scenarios, the ABF may fail to recognise that the next hop is not reachable and will keep on forwarding the packet to that next hop.
+This will cause traffic drop end to end.
 Consider the same topology as above.
 Traffic is flowing fine as per the configured next-hop.
 The link between the switch and R5 has gone down for some unknown reason.
-Router R1 has no visibility of this and it will keep on forwarding the traffic out of the interface Ten 0/0/0/7 as that link is in UP state.
+Router R1 has no visibility of this and it will continue forwarding the traffic out of the interface Ten 0/0/0/7 as that link is in UP state.
 How to deal with this failure scenario ?

 This is where we need Object-Tracking along with ABF.
+Track option in ABF enables track object to be specified along with nexthop ip address.
 Let us see this with configuration example.

 ![Screenshot 2020-09-09 at 10.34.52 AM.png]({{site.baseurl}}/images/Screenshot 2020-09-09 at 10.34.52 AM.png)